Main Content

 Data Types: double

-Width of the feed of the antenna, specified as a positive scalar in meters.
+Width of the antenna feed, specified as a positive scalar in meters.

 Data Types: double

-Tilt angle of the antenna, specified as a scalar or vector with each element unit in degrees.
+Tilt angle of the antenna in degrees, specified as a scalar or vector.
 For more information, see Rotate Antennas and Arrays.

 Data Types: double